praserx/ipconv/README.md

 This library provides simple conversion between `net.IP` and integer (`net.IP <--> int`).
 As new feature, library now contains extension of `net.ParseIP` which returns also byte length of IP address on input.

-I hope that it will serve you well.
+I hope it will serve you well.

 ## Example